vibhathkalsara99/Group_Project_CashMaster_6688/README.md

      * Username: `admin`
      * Password: `cashmaster6688`
    * Use the admin panel to **monitor real-time currency data**, total amounts, and denomination counts.
-   * The web interface also allows **control actions** such as unlocking coin/note compartments as needed.

 ---